mozsocia/django_ex/readme.md

-## this the way of using all apps in a app folder
+## This the way of using all apps in a app folder